Trump and Modi’s broken bromance

 make America great again.

-And so in some ways they were, you know, they were they were similar characters and Modi really went out of his way to move Trump.
+similar characters.
+And Modi really went out of his way to move Trump.

 has a true friend